 - educational performance that is negatively affected as a result.

-Portions of this information are adapted from the National Dissemination Center for Children with Disabilities (NICHCY).
+Portions of this information are adapted from the National Dissemination Center for Children with Disabilities (NICHCY)archives.

 It’s very helpful to read more about other health impairments.
-Following are links to additional information:
+The following are links to additional information:

 Understood is an excellent resource for information on learning disabilities and attention disorders.
 This particular page on the site discusses ADHD symptoms, resources, videos and other helpful information.

 Children and Adults with Attention-Deficit/Hyperactivity Disorder (CHADD), is a national non-profit, tax-exempt [Section 501(c)(3)] organization providing education, advocacy and support for individuals with ADHD.
 In addition to our informative website, CHADD also publishes a variety of printed materials to keep members and professionals current on research advances, medications and treatments affecting individuals with ADHD.
 These materials include Attention magazine, Attention weekly, a free electronically mailed current events newsletter, as well as other publications of specific interest to educators, professionals and parents.